AntonGrn/home-auto-ALMA/android-client/README.md

 # AndroidClient
-The AndroidClient application connects to an ALMA PublicServer for remote access to a HomeServer instance.
+The AndroidClient application connects to ALMA PublicServer for remote access to a HomeServer instance.
 When logging in using your AndroidClient, your user credentials are used by the PublicServer for mapping to an associated HomeServer instance.

 <img src="./images/app_overview.png" height="500">